-Helping a top 5 US payer to provide analytical services to their internal and external customers
+Helping a top 5 US payer provide analytical services to its internal and external customers

 This leading U.S. healthcare payer wanted to build analytical models for machine learning and offer analytical services to both internal and external customers, including healthcare providers, developers and researchers.

 A leading U.S. healthcare payer required the capability to provide analytical services to both internal and external customers.

 Atos was engaged to perform the following objectives:

 - Implement Analytics as-a-Service (AaaS) for diabetes treatment, Rx rejections and readmission risk

 - Build a scalable, independent deployment service platform